hschickdevs/Telegram-AI-Software-Architect/README.md

 > 🚧 _CURRENTLY IN DEVELOPMENT ..._

  Telegram bot that uses AI to generate full codebases from user prompts.
-It provides structured, ready-to-deploy software projects, differentiating from simple code generation by offering entire architectural solutions.
+It provides structured, ready-to-deploy codebases, differentiating from simple code generation by offering entire architectural solutions.
 Prompt the bot with a detailed description of the software you want to build, and it will generate a full codebase for you and send the zipped code the Telegram chat.

  **Notable Features**: